Skip to Content

 Shaving Techniques for Razor Burn

-Shaving in the Direction of Hair Growth
+Shaving in The Direction of Hair Growth

-Using Short, Light Strokes With the Razor
+Using Short, Light Strokes With The Razor

-Avoiding Pressure and Tugging on the Skin
+Avoiding Pressure and Tugging on The Skin

 Soothing Razor Burn After Shaving